-ESL 191 Advanced Conversation and Pronunciation (2)
+ESL 191 Conversation and Pronunciation III (2)

-A course in conversation and pronunciation for students of English as a Second Language at the high-intermediate to advanced level.
-The class provides instruction and practice in recognition and production of individual phonemes of American English and of word accent and intonation.
-Students participate in a variety of speech activities including debates, poetry reading, role playing and speeches.
+Instruction and practice in recognition and production of individual phonemes of American English and of word accent and intonation levels at the high intermediate-advanced level.
+Students participate in a variety of speech activities: speech giving, poetry reading, role playing, debate.

-Prerequisite: ESL 93.
+Prerequisite: ESL 93 or placement exam.